orientechnologies/orientjs/Readme.md

 Supported database versions
 ========

-We test each release against versions: 1.1.0, 1.3.0.
+We test each release against the following OrientDB versions: 1.1.0, 1.3.0.

-We've had to drop 1.2.0 support because of this [issue](https://github.com/nuvolabase/orientdb/issues/949).
+We've had to drop OrientDB 1.2.0 support because of this [issue](https://github.com/nuvolabase/orientdb/issues/949).
 If you're using 1.2.0, we strongly encourage you to evaluate 1.3.0.

 Testing
 ========